Ms. Marvel

 Ms. Marvel is the name of several superheroines appearing in comic books published by Marvel Comics.
 The character was originally conceived as a female counterpart to the superhero Mar-Vell / Captain Marvel.
 Like Captain Marvel, most of the bearers of the Ms. Marvel codename gain their powers through Kree technology or genetics.
 The first incarnation of Ms. Marvel, Carol Danvers, first appeared in Marvel Super-Heroes #13 (March 1968).
-The second incarnation, Sharon Ventura, debuted in The Thing #27 (September 1985).
-The third incarnation, Karla Sofen, made her first appearance in Captain America #192 (December 1975).
+The second incarnation, Karla Sofen, made her first appearance in Captain America #192 (December 1975).
+The third incarnation, Sharon Ventura, debuted in The Thing #27 (September 1985).
 The fourth and current incarnation, Kamala Khan, made her debut in Captain Marvel #14 (August 2013).

 Carol Danvers

 Carol Danvers is the first character to use the codename of Ms. Marvel.
 Created by writer Roy Thomas and artist Gene Colan, the character first appeared in Marvel Super-Heroes #13 (March 1968).
 She was a non-superpowered officer in the United States Air Force.
 After being caught in an explosion with the Kree superhero Captain Marvel in Captain Marvel #18 (November 1969), Danvers resurfaces in Ms. Marvel #1 (January 1977), with superpowers resulting from the explosion, which caused her DNA to merge with Captain Marvel's.
 As Ms. Marvel, Danvers becomes a mainstay of the superhero team The Avengers, beginning in The Avengers #171 (May 1978).
 Danvers goes on to use the codenames Binary, and later Warbird.
 In July 2012, Danvers assumes the mantle Captain Marvel in honor of its deceased, original bearer, Mar-Vell, after Captain America tells her that Mar-Vell would want her to have it.